Kodehawa/imageboard-api/README.md

 Creating your own ImageBoard instance is possible, but would require a little tweaking.
-    Please refer to the `ImageBoards.java` and `CustomBoard.java` to set up boards that are not included with this API.
+    Please refer to the `ImageBoards.java` and `CustomBoard.java` to set up boards that are not included with this library.
 The boorus listed above are available by default with no further configuration required by the user.

 ## Adding ImageBoardAPI to your project
 [Check instructions here for the latest version, in case this is outdated](https://bintray.com/kodehawa/maven/imageboard-api/_latestVersion)